UX Designer, UI Designer, Branding, Web Development

 Based off of the mobile touch-point competitive analyses I conducted, large images spanning the entire page was best for user visibility.

-During my Nomad Coffee usability test with 2 participants, I learned that users were confused about the products listed on the site.
-Having no description and additional info created confusion for the user.
+During my usability tests, I learned that users were confused about the products listed on the site.
+Having no product information led to confusion.

 This feature that I developed allows users to learn more about the image.